 - Hold a grade C or above in GCSE English and Maths (or equivalent)

 - Have recent UK, Commonwealth, or Overseas Territories policing experience (military or civilian)

 - Fixed Term Contract, up to 4 years.

 Starting Salary £32,461 - £37,425 per annum (more may be available for an exceptional candidate).
 In addition, the post also attracts other payments, such as a shift allowance on call allowance and overtime (circa £3000), which are in addition to the salary.

 Eligibility for a 25% gratuity, paid upon successful completion of the contract

 30 days annual leave, plus government and public holidays (totalling 41 days leave)

 Flights package for you and recognised dependents at the beginning and end of contract, and additional annual return flights contingent on the duration of the contract

-Government housing for rent at a subsidised rate and a starter pack to help you settle in.
+Government housing for rent and a starter pack to help you settle in.

 HOW TO APPLY